KWR-Water/hgc/docs/source/IO_and_named_entity_recognition.rst

     # check which features the algorithm is still not able to find a match.
     assert(feature_unmapped == ['EC new sensor'])

     # The dataframe can be used to check in more detail the scores how well the original features were matched to HGC features.
     # This can be handy if you want to identify common errors and update the underlying database.
     df_feature_map.head(5)

 In this case we find that the algorithm was not able to find a match for one of the features ('EC new sensor').
 Hence, we need to adjust the mapping manually.

 .. ipython:: python
+    :okexcept:

     # manually adjust the mapping by adding a user defined dictionary (optional)
     feature_map2 = {**feature_map, 'EC new sensor': 'ec_field'}

 Step 2: hgc.io. generate_unit_map()
 --------------------------------------------
 Next, we need to make a mapping for the units, using the same approach as for the features.
 Note: input of hgc.ner.generate_unit_map() must be a list, e.g., ['mg/l NO3', ]

 .. ipython:: python
+    :okexcept:

     lst_units = list(pd.read_excel(Path(__file__).cwd()/'tests/example1.xlsx', sheet_name='stacked')['Unit'])
     unit_map, unit_unmapped, df_unit_map = hgc.ner.generate_unit_map(entity_orig=lst_units)
     assert(unit_map == {'mg-N/L': 'mg/L N', 'mg/L': 'mg/L'})

 Step 3: hgc.io.import_file()
 --------------------------------------------
 The third step is to read the original file and and convert the data to the desired datamodel.
 This requires that we first indicate where to find the data and how to convert it.

 .. ipython:: python
+    :okexcept:

     # Arguments defining where to find data
     slice_header = [0, slice(0, 6)]  # which means where the header spans, in this example: row 0, column 0 to 5
     slice_data = [slice(1, None)]  # row 1 till end of file.
 "None" indicates "end" here.
     # map_header -->  mapping how to adjust headers name
     # Note: The headers 'Value', 'Unit' and 'SampleID' are compulsory.
 Other headers can be any string
     map_header = {**hgc.io.default_map_header(),
                 'loc.': 'LocationID', 'date': 'Datetime', 'sample': 'SampleID'}

     # check feature_units in HGC
     # For instance, we can inspect the default units for Cl, NO3 and ec_field
     assert(io.default_feature_units()['Cl'] == 'mg/L')
     assert(io.default_feature_units()['NO3'] == 'mg/L')